uplb-eliens/uplb-eliens.github.io/content/articles/jach/jach_002.rst

 **What's in it for you?**

 Competitive Programming can improve your problem-solving and programming skills, which *might* be helpful in technical interviews when applying for a job (especially in FAANG or MAMAA).
 Some graduate school admission committees in CS(MS or PhD) give higher consideration to applicants who are competitive programmers.
-For a typical competitive person who loves CS and coding, like me, *it's just for fun and some bragging rights*.
+For a typical competitive person who loves CS and coding (like me haha), *it's just for fun and some bragging rights*.

 **What schools dominate the Competitive Programming landscape in PH?**